benjamin-robertson/observium/README.md

 - Configures SNMP v3 on the observium host
 - Creates a certificate and key pay under /etc/ssl/observium_key.pem and observium_cert.pem

-If you are managing yumrepos, firewall, selinux, snmp, mysql, apache you can disable this module managing them by setting manage_{service} to false.
+If you are managing yumrepos, firewall, selinux, snmp, mysql, apache within your control-repo you can disable configuring this by setting manage_{service} to false.
 See reference.

 ### Setup Requirements